Grahovo (region): Pre-Slavic

-The Western Goths invaded this area in 459, and the Eastern Goths conquered 488/489; years and managed it for about half a century (488-536), when it became part of the Byzantine state again.The movements of various peoples were constantly taking place.
+The Western Goths invaded this area in 459, and the Eastern Goths conquered 488/489; years and managed it for about half a century (488–536), when it became part of the Byzantine state again.The movements of various peoples were constantly taking place.
 Already at the end of VI and start of the 7th century; after the destruction of Doclea (602), and the areas of the Slavs, who penetrate the Balkan Peninsula and inhabit it.The geographical names of settlements and buildings also speak of these diameters.
 Sites that have survived to this day, and bear the Illyrian-Romanesque or some mixed Illyrian-Romanesque and Slavic names (Balosave, Broćanac, Bobijerna, Deljevac, Droškorica, Katalina, Kurjaj, Mirotin, Maočići, Skorča, Gora, Tospude, etc.).
 It is interesting that the names of the villages and some larger ones localities (except Vilus and Spila) Slavic: Grahovo, Grahovac, Zaslap.
 Rijeka, Bara and so on.
 Slavs form their own social organizations.
 Among the most earlier it mentions Onogost (after the priest Dukljanin, created in the time of X to XII centuries).

 Pre-Ottoman History

 Grahovo was first mentioned in 1318, then in a Kotor document in 1377, and then again in 1399.
 Vilusi was mentioned in a Kotor Document in 1440.
-During the medieval period, it was inhabited by the Catholic Albanian Mataruge tribe.
+During the medieval period, it was inhabited by the Mataruge tribe.
 The region was settled by the Riđani specifically the territories of Krivošije and Cerovo Ždrijelo near Grahovo.
 According to traditional belief, the tribe Riđani and other brotherhoods extensively tried to emigrate towards the fertile lands of the Grahovo field, However they faced resistance from the Mataruge natives.
 Mataruge attacked settlers and travelers on the Risan-Grahovo route.

 Ottoman History

-During the times of the Ottoman Empire, After the establishment of the Nahija of Riđani, it's seat was in Grahovo.
+During the times of the Ottoman Empire, After the establishment of the Nahija of Riđani, its seat was in Grahovo.
 The tribe was governed by its vojvoda (of Drobnjaci and Banjani) or by their knez (Prince of Riđani).
 In 1466 the subaşi of Riđani was Širmerd.
 In 1469 Riđani were one of the "Vlach" tribes that participated in the kidnapping of a young male and female population of Konavle and Herzegovina.
 They sold them to Ottoman subaşi, vojvodas, martoloses and Muslims in Trebinje who sold them as slaves.
 Riđani were registered in the first Ottoman defter (tax registry) of the Sanjak of Herzegovina, as part of the Novi kadiluk (modern-day Herceg Novi).
 One of the knezes (princes) of Riđani in the Ottoman period was Sinan, who was also chieftain of Banjani, and son-in-law of Ali Paša Hercegović.

 In 1499 the Church of Saint Nikola was built by the Vujačić, Bulajić and Vučetić brotherhoods, remains in the time of the Risan prince Mirko Vujačić, when it was built by Ragusan investors.

 In 1614, Mariano Bolizza wrote that Grahovo was situated in a beautiful plain, and commanded by Mile Perin.
 The settlement had 90 houses, out of which 70 were of the Serbian rite, and 20 were Turkish (Muslim).
 The town had 200 men in arms.